twitter/the-algorithm/README.md

 # Twitter Recommendation Algorithm

 Twitter is a cancer to the world and how we communicate.
-It viciously fragments our attention and turns us into the worst verisons of ourselves.
+It viciously fragments our attention and turns us into the worst versions of ourselves.